 Lenders will want to know what caused your debts, how well you've kept up with your DMP repayments, and whether you've had any additional financial difficulties.

 When applying for a mortgage with a DMP, it’s best to speak to a specialist mortgage broker.
-A broker will know which lenders are most likely to accept you, and will be able to make your application look as good as possible.
-Get in touch with a broker.
+Our Mortgage Experts know which lenders are most likely to accept you, and will be able to make your application look as good as possible.
+Get in touch to find out your options.

 A DMP is an arrangement between you and the people you owe money to.
 They're for what's called 'non-priority debts' - things like credit cards or mobile phone contracts.
 The plan lets you pay off your debts in manageable repayments.
 Usually, you’ll get a DMP through a DMP provider, for example, a debt charity or a debt management company.
 And they’ll manage your debt for you.
 You make one monthly payment to your DMP provider who then pays your creditors for you.